-Reserves Reserves are defined as all of those areas under the City's • Formatted: Line spacing: single

-control set aside for passive recreation and sporting activities.

-This includes parks; active reserves (sport grounds) other

-passive reserves and foreshore reserves.
+Reserves Reserves are defined as all of those areas under the City's control set aside for passive recreation and sporting activities.
+This includes parks; active reserves (sport grounds) other passive reserves and foreshore reserves. •

-·

--

-4 Formatted: Line spacing: single

 DEFINITIONS: A ny definitions listed in the following table apply to this document only.
-Formatted: Line spacing: single Formatted Table Torm DEFINITIONS F Term DEFINITIONS Formatted: Line spacing: single Activities May relate to an event, program or service.
-An organised activity or Formatted: Line spacing: single function where people are brought together at a given time and place for entertainment, recreation, cultural or community purposes.
+Term DEFINITIONS Activities May relate to an event, program or service.
+An organised activity or- function where people are brought together at a given time and place for entertainment, recreation, cultural or community purposes.
 This includes, but is not limited to: festivals, markets, concerts, arts and cultural events, street parties or parades, sporting events, commercial activities or promotions.
-Annual Hire Ongoing or regular hire which results in more than 120 sessions per Farmath dell'assessions de mar Alliuai nire calendar year (per financial year from July 2021).
-Formatted: Line spacing: single Casual A one-off specific booking, intermittent and/or irregular meeting to a Formatted: Line spacing: single HireFacilities maximum of 120 sessions per calendar year.
-Facilities are defined as Formatted: Right: 0.1 cm, Line multipurpose community and recreation buildings supplied by the City spacing: single and available for hire by the general community.
-These can include but Formatted Table is not limited to: community centres, hubs, libraries and recreation centres.
-Concessionary Relates to the provision of a reduction or discount on approved fees for Rates the use of the City's community and sporting facilities for eligible groups and individuals.
-Facilities Facilities are defined as multipurpose community and recreation Formatted: Line spacing: single Activities buildings and open spaces supplied by the City and available for hire Formatted Table by the general community.
-These can include but are not limited to: community centres, community hubs, libraries, parks and reserves, recreation centres and sporting facilities.
+Annual Hire Ongoing or regular hire which results in more than 129 sessions per- calendar year (per financial year from July 2021).
+Casual HireFacilities A one-off specific booking, intermittent and/or irregular meeting to a maximum of 120 sessions per calendar year.
+Facilities are defined as multipurpose community and recreation buildings supplied by the City and available for hire by the general community.
+These can include but is not limited to: community centres, hubs, libraries and recreation centres.
+Concessionary Rates Relates to the provision of a reduction or discount on approved fees for the use of the City's community and sporting facilities for eligible groups and individuals.
+Facilities Activities Facilities are defined as multipurpose community and recreation-buildings and open spaces supplied by the City and available for hire by the general community.
+These can include but are not limited to: community centres, community hubs, libraries, parks and reserves, recreation centres and -sporting facilities.
 May relate to an event, program or service.
 An organised activity or function where people are brought together at a given time and place for entertainment, recreation, cultural or community purposes.
-This includes, but is not limited to: festivals, markets, concerts, arts and cultural events, street Formatted: Line spacing: single parties or parades, sporting events, commercial activities or Formatted: Line spacing: single promotions.
-Formatted: Justified, Right: 0.11 Line spacing: single Casual Hire A one-off specific event, intermittent and/or irregular meeting to a Formatted: Justified, Indent: Lef maximum of 10 sessions per calendar year. cm, Hanging: 0.02 cm, Right: 0.0 Annual Hire Ongoing hire which results in more than 10 sessions per calendar year. cm, Line spacing: single Amadi mic ongoing fine without results in more than to sessions per calcinual year.
-Formatted: Font: 11 pt Seasonal Hire This term specifically refers to recognised sporting seasonsA Formatted: Line spacing: single ocusonar riire typical/traditional season is the portion of the the year in which the Formatted Table sports regulated and fixtured matches are played, as defined by the Formatted: Font: 11 pt, Not Bold relevant national, state or regional association.
-Seasonal hire entitles Formatted: Font: 11 pt the hirer up to 2 x 2 hour training sessions per week and one match session, per team.
-Formatted: Font: 11 pt occosion, per team.
-Formatted: Font: 11 pt, Not Bold This does not include pre- or post-season competitions or cup games Formatted: Font: 11 pt held during the season.
-Formatted: Font: 11 pt Formatted: Font: 10 pt, Pattern: (White)
+This includes, but is not limited to: festivals, markets, concerts, arts and cultural events, street parties or parades, sporting events, commercial activities or promotions.
+Casual Hire A one-off specific event, intermittent and/or irregular meeting to a maximum of 10 sessions per calendar year.
+Annual Hire Ongoing hire which results in more than 10 sessions per calendar year.
+Seasonal Hire This term specifically refers to recognised sporting seasons.
+A typical/traditional season is the portion of the the year in which the sports regulated and fixtured matches are played, as defined by the relevant national, state or regional association.
+Seasonal hire entitles the hirer up to 2 x 2 hour training sessions per week and one match session, per team.
+This does not include pre- or post-season competitions or cup games held during the season.